nus-cs2113-AY2324S2/ip/docs/README.md

 Add a deadline task to the list of tasks.

 Format: `deadline TASK /by TIME`
-- Not allowed to use `/by` in any input
+- Not allowed to use `/by` in any parameters.

 Example: deadline return book /by June 6th